-You can select what you want displayed on your map, such as the current traffic conditions or police activity.
+You can select what you want to be displayed on your map, such as the current traffic conditions or police activity.

 You can also choose to display your route in different ways.
 For example, you may want your route turn-by-turn directions displayed on the map to see exactly where you need to go.

-And whether you prefer light mode or dark mode, Waze can give you the user experience you’re looking for.
+And whether you prefer light mode or dark mode, Waze can give you the user experience you want.

 To do this, just tap the Settings icon on the upper-left part of your home screen and choose Map Display.
 From there, each of these configurations is available.